Popular Football Betting Markets Explained — How They Work

 Total Goals

-In the Total Goals market you simply have to predict the range of goals scored in a match.
+In the Total Goals market you predict the range of goals scored in a match.
 The most common ranges are:

-Some Bookmakers may tighten ranges (e.g. changing 4-6 goals to 4-5), which makes it less likely to strike a win.
-Thus the odds will be higher, and payouts bigger on bets placed within those ranges.
+Some bookmakers may tighten their ranges.
+For example, changing 4-6 goals to 4-5 goals, which makes it less likely to strike a win.
+Thus the odds would be higher, and payouts bigger, on bets placed within tight ranges.

-The most likely range to strike a winner depends on the fixture.
+The most likely range to strike a win depends on the fixture.
 For example, two highly defensive and evenly matched teams may make for a low scoring game.
-Therefore the odds may be low for 0-1 goals, and higher-than-average for other ranges.
+Therefore the odds would be low for 0-1 goals, and higher for other ranges.

 Both Teams to Score